brhillman/tinycore-on-macbook/README.md

 meson setup builddir -Dlibsystemd=false -Dusbdropdir=/usr/local/lib/pcsc/drivers --prefix=/usr/local
 ```

 and then rebuilding and repackaging the extension.
 Fresh reboot and loading, and now yubico-piv-tool is able to see the yubikey.
 So now, after loading the ykcs11 module into firefox, authentication works as expected!
+Note: pcscd needs to be running before firefox can use piv authentication.

 ## Audio
 Follow wiki for setting up alsa: https://wiki.tinycorelinux.net/doku.php?id=wiki:setting_up_sound